Bloomerang + Zapier: How to Automate Donor Stewardship Tasks

 Trigger: New transaction → Action: Create a Bloomerang task for a personal thank-you call + add donor to an acknowledgment email sequence

-The thank-you is the most important stewardship touchpoint — and the most likely to get delayed.
-Automating it means every donor hears from you quickly, every time.
+The thank-you is the most important stewardship touchpoint— and the most likely to get delayed.
+One client told us they used to find thank-you drafts sitting unsent from months earlier.
+Now every donor hears back within 24 hours.

 3. Lapsed donor re-engagement